googlepartake/basicthingsessentials/README.md

 # 🚀 Basic Thing Essentials

 **Basic Thing Essentials** is a **powerful, streamlined admin system** for Roblox designed to be *way better* than the original.
-Originally created by [r_r], this enhanced version brings clarity, performance, and a modular structure that makes Roblox admin management intuitive and efficient.
+Originally created by [r_r], this enhanced version brings clarity, performance, and a modular structure that makes Roblox admin management intuitive and efficient. *Still being made*

 > ✨ Clean. 🔐 Secure. ⚙️ Extensible. ⚡ Fast.